-[This memoir is being composed in bits and pieces as my research becomes more explicit and focused.
+[This memoir is being composed in bits and pieces as my research gets more explicit and focused.
 I am also prepared to discuss events that were occurring concurrently to the personal events described.
-The death of the villains (the Nazis) and the distancing of war events by time allows for a frank discussion of them.
+The death of the villains — the Nazis — and the distancing of war events by time allows for a frank discussion of them.
 Further, volunteer historians are piecing together the past in rigorous ways.
 The new information appearing in Wikipedia attests to this development.
 On the other hand, some confusion may occur here between big and little history.
 The “big” events don’t necessarily affect “small” ones.
-My feeling is that historical threads, thick and thin, skip and dance on the fabric of life like pebbles tossed on the water.]
+My feeling is that historical threads, thick and thin, skip and dance on the fabric of life like pebbles tossed on water.]

 Stadelheim, seventy-two years later, is still up and running.
 It’s a prison in Munich that was built in 1894 (which gives it, of course, 123 years).
-At the end of World War II, in the Europe of 1945, my mother watched from her cell the groups of children in the streets being taught to march and other martial tasks.
-Nelly Ringot, as she will be called here (and as she was called then), spent a year and a half, of the three years she spent in German prisons, in that well-populated tomb.
+At the end of World War II, in the Europe of 1945, my mother watched from her cell the groups of children in the streets being taught to march and other martial activities.
+Nelly Ringot, as she will be called here (and as she was called then), spent a year and a half, of the three years she spent in German prisons, in the well-populated tomb of Stadelheim.

-The following story derives from the personal records, mailed interaction with post-war authorities (Nelly’s home records), affidavits (proofs), identity papers, military papers (demobilisation, for example), and in essence two serious newspaper articles written about her.
+The following story derives from the personal records, mailed interaction with post-war authorities (Nelly’s home records), affidavits (proofs), identity papers, military papers (military discharge, for example), and in essence two serious newspaper articles written about her.
 Walter F. Harmon published “Springfield School Teacher Was French Underground Spy,” a lengthy article in The Springfield Sunday Republican on March 8, 1953.
-The piece is the most thorough description of Nelly’s war experience, but there are other inputs as well, a shorter newspaper article (unsigned) in the same newspaper […] and a lengthy interview I held with her sister Bernadette (three years older) in 1995 — and circumstantial traces here and there of events and activities, as well as memories imparted to me, person to person.
+The piece is the most thorough description of Nelly’s war experience, but there are other inputs as well, for example a shorter newspaper article (unsigned) in the same newspaper […] and a lengthy interview I held with her sister Bernadette (three years older than Nelly) in 1995 — plus circumstantial traces here and there of events and activities, as well as memories imparted to me, person to person.
 The mood of the times (mid and late 1940’s) clings to a collection of photographs I refer to occasionally.

 * * *

-My mother was a French political prisoner born in 1922.
-She worked for a British/French espionage network at the beginning of 1942 and was arrested in mid-1942.
+My mother was a French political prisoner from midyear 1942 to midyear 1945.
+She born in 1922.
+She was voluntarily inducted into a British/French espionage network at the beginning of 1942.
 Postwar records indicate that she may not have officially been employed by the British and French more than two months.
-She continued to be listed as an agent after her arrest.
+She was arrested in August 1942.
+(She continued to be listed as an agent after her arrest.)
 There is some indication that she was active in aid to the British (hiding aviators) before recruitment and as early as 1940 during the invasion of northern France by the Germans.
-The fact that she was invited (approached, chosen) to participate in the “Centurie” network tends to point to her having a reputation for clandestine actions prior to her formal induction into the Resistance.
+The fact that she was invited (approached, selected) to participate in the Centurie network tends to point to her having a reputation for clandestine actions prior to her formal induction into the Resistance.

-The formal Resistance begins, historians agree, with the arrival of “fighting French” in England at the period of France’s defeat in 1940 – 41.
-Splinters of the French army and some politicians (de Gaulle held a seat in the government of the Third Republic while maintaining his military rank, then of colonel, before the war; he was named general for his worthiness on the field of battle, actually moving in the right direction in his tank unit.
-“Colonel Remy” (pseudonym) later identified as Gilbert Renault built the Centurie network in France in 1941.
-This was the branch of the Resistance that inducted Nelly.
+The French Resistance (in cooperation with the British Secret Information Service, begins, historians agree, with the arrival of “fighting French” in England at the period of France’s defeat in 1940 – 41.
+Splinters of the French army and some politicians (de Gaulle was both a politician and a newly promoted general, he held a post in the government of the Third Republic while maintaining his military rank, then of colonel, before the war; he was named general for his worthiness on the field of battle, actually moving in the right direction with his tank unit).
+On her military discharge papers dealing with combat history, Nelly is listed as an information operative (“agent P2,” in French).

 She was employed — her “day job” — in the train station at Douai in the north of France, a railway hub, doing secretarial and translation work.
 But as an agent, she delivered to British handlers train displacement information, schedules, and carbon copies of letters that she typed as part of her duties for railway management.
 It was all small potatoes, she would later say.
 She delivered this documentation as requested by her liaison, a man she had met in a coffee shop at lunchtime, and who in the best French outlined the risks of clandestine activity and the need for it.
 She led a double life for a short time before being arrested at dawn one morning and driven to the German command center.